-The World Heritage Office promotes the San Antonio Missions by maximizing the economic impact of the World Heritage status designation and enhancing the experience for visitors and residents through the implementation of the World Heritage Work Plan and related projects within the World Heritage Buffer Zone.
+The City of San Antonio World Heritage Office promotes the UNESCO World Heritage and Creative Cities designations by maximizing the economic impact and enhancing the experience for visitors and residents through the implementation of their respective work plans and related projects, as well as manages Mission Marquee Plaza and Spanish Governor's Palace.

 World Heritage, Our Heritage

 The UNESCO World Heritage Designation is a catalyst for socio-economic change, with increased visitation and tourist spending.
-Currently, San Antonio is home to 34 million visitors each year.
+San Antonio welcomed more than 39 million visitors in 2018.
 With this designation, we anticipate increased visitation and tourism to our city.

 To prepare for this increased activity and to maximize the benefits of the designation, the City has used input from the community to develop the World Heritage Work Plan.
 The work plan identifies specific tasks and deliverables, which include the following categories: management and oversight, infrastructure, wayfinding, transportation, beautification, economic development, land use, and marketing and outreach.
 The work plan will be coordinated with the Alamo Master Plan effort.